What is a Unicorn Startup?

 In fact, the majority of these high-growth startups have yet to break even and are thus unprofitable.

-Market Outlook: Rising Trend of Unicorn Startups
+Venture Capital Market Outlook (VC): Rising Trend of Unicorn Startups

 According to industry research compiled by CB Insights, there are more than ~943 unicorns globally as of December 2021.